Rev Up Your Local SEO in 2025 & Beyond

 Schema data is a form of microdata that helps Google interpret the content of your pages and displays enhanced descriptions of your content in search results.

 Recipes in search results are a prime example of this.
-You’ve seen the star ratings, the image, and descriptive text about the recipe.
+You’ve seen the star ratings, the image, and the descriptive text about the recipe.
 That’s schema and structured data doing work!

 Or take another example, our client at Full Sail Leadership Academy.
 When you search for ‘steward leadership’, we see rich results for the search in the People also ask section of the SERPs.